 Create a locally focused guide to home staging, renovation, or curb appeal, which are especially great for first-time sellers.

 Or offer a free market analysis or in-person home valuation.
 Popular and easy to write, your ad will definitely stand out in all of the open house ads that pop up!

-26 Real Estate Marketing Tools Every Agent Needs for 2022 (+ Reviews & Pricing)
+26 Real Estate Marketing Tools Every Agent Needs (+ Reviews & Pricing)

 Facebook Messenger Ads: Expert Advice

 Facebook Messenger can result in real success.
 Our experts reveal how they used Messenger ads and the big results they saw by utilizing this strategy.

 We use Facebook Messenger to find off-market deals as part of our marketing strategy.
 While most of our competitors target FSBO leads, we target estate sales.
 We have put several houses under contract by contacting estate administrators using Facebook Messenger.
 Facebook Messenger is an easy way to contact homeowners if you don’t have their phone number or email.
 We think it’s just the beginning of an untapped marketing channel that will continue to grow over the years.